connectwallet183/connect-wallets-docs/legacy-clients.md

 > @walletconnect/client
 ```

-If you used to integrate any of the above standalone clients for WalletConnect, we describe below how you should migrate to the isomorphic client now distributed
+If you used to integrate any of the above standalone clients for ConnectWallets, we describe below how you should migrate to the isomorphic client now distributed

 ## Migrating from Browser Client